 The analog computer patch shown here simulates the powered descent of a lunar lander during its final approach, putting you in charge of the descent engine throttle.
 A system of three differential equations models vertical velocity v under the influence of lunar gravity g, altitude h, and fuel level F remaining from a limited initial supply.
-Coefficient potentiometer 5 is your descent engine throttle.

-Set the coefficient potentiometers 1 to 4 to the values shown in the patching diagram below.
-Connect h to OUT X and connect F to OUT U. Connect your oscilloscope or other display system to RCA Out X and U on the back of THAT.
-Set the display system to roll mode.
-Run the patch in THAT's OP mode and use coefficient potentiometer 5 to control your descent engine's burn rate and thrust.
-Watch your altitude and remaining fuel level on the display system and monitor your remaining fuel level, also on the panel meter.
-Good luck and Godspeed!
+Coefficient potentiometer 1 is your descent engine throttle.
+Set coefficient potentiometers 2 through 7 to the values shown in the diagram below.
+Connect h to OUT X, v to OUT Y. Connect F to OUT U to monitor the fuel level on the panel meter.
+Connect your oscilloscope or other display system to RCA Out X and Y on the back of THAT.
+Set the display system to "roll mode."
+Run the patch in THAT's OP mode and use coefficient potentiometer 1 to control your descent engine's burn rate and thrust.
+Watch your altitude and vertical velocity on the display system and monitor your fuel level on the panel meter.